Side Mediterranean Coast, Turkey Travel Guide

 Numerous 5-star all-inclusive resorts dominate the beachfronts in Kumköy and Titreyengöl.
 "Barut Hemera" or "Ali Bey Resort Side" are examples, presenting extensive facilities and service.

 Some boutique hotels within the ancient city walls or very close to them present a historical ambiance.
-These places often incorporate traditional architecture or are built around ancient remnants, delivering an unique stay infused with Side's past.
+These locations often incorporate traditional architecture or are built around ancient remnants, delivering an unique stay infused with Side's past.

 300-600 (per night)